Preparing Your Flag For the Winter

 Take Your Flag Down During Extreme Conditions

-As we mentioned, the nylon flag is the best option for all weather types, however, if you want to maximize your flag's longevity, it’s always a good idea to take your flag down when extreme weather is expected.
+While nylon, or all weather flags, are safe to fly druing the winter months, if you want to maximize your flag's longevity, it's always a good idea to take your flag down when extreme weather is expected.

-Make sure to check the weather forecast regularly and in case there’s a snowstorm coming, pull your flag down and store it away.
+Make sure to check the weather forecast regularly, and in case there's a snowstorm, heavy ice, or high winds coming, pull your flag down and store it away.
+High winds can be especially damaging to flags, putting stress on both the fabric and stitching.

 During winters, it's often the flagpoles that need to be looked at rather than the flag.
 Unlike the flag itself, you can't move the flagpole and severe storms may cause some damage.
 The cold weather and air can cause the halyard rope to dry-rot and fray, so be sure to check the parts regularly, in case they need to be replaced.